 Probation and Dismissal

-A graduate student goes on probation when his/her graduate GPA falls below 2.5 and remains on probation until four more courses are taken.
-At the end of those four courses, if the student has failed to raise his/her GPA to 2.5, the student may be dismissed and prohibited from registering for additional coursework.
+A graduate student goes on probation when his/her graduate GPA falls below 3.0.
+If the GPA goes under 3.0, the student will have one quarter in which to raise it.
+At the end of this quarter, if the student has failed to bring his/her GPA back up to 3.0, the student may be dismissed and prohibited from registering for additional coursework.

 Faculty retain the right to define and enforce appropriate etiquette for the promotion of collegiality and civility.
 Instructors have the right to remove any offender(s) from the classroom.
 In cases of serious or repeated misconduct, the program director in consultation with the instructor and the chairperson may remove the student(s) from a course and/or the graduate program.

 In some cases, strong candidates who have not completed the REQUIRED undergraduate credit hours in history and/or students who have not yet demonstrated their strengths in the field may be considered for conditional admission.
 Students admitted in this category may only take one course (HST 421) during the Autumn quarter.
 A student who passes HST 421 with a grade of B or above may then continue in the program but must receive grades of B or above in the next two graduate colloquia that he or she attempts.
 If the student does NOT receive a B or above in EACH of these three classes, he or she must leave the program.

 If a student is dismissed from the program, he or she may be reapply through the formal application process.
 All students considering applying for readmission are strongly encouraged to contact the Graduate Director.